Frequency Modulation Tutorial Includes:

 - Increasing modulating frequency increases the frequency separation between sidebands.

-Frequency modulation bandwidth is a key issue as there is a growing level of importance associated with ensuring transmissions stay within their allocated channel.
+Frequency modulation bandwidth is a key issue as it is very important to ensure that these transmissions stay within their allocated channel.
 Accordingly FM signals need to be carefully tailored to ensure all the significant sidebands remain within the channel allocation.

 More Essential Radio Topics: